Trump ‘tried to grab steering wheel when wasn’t being taken to Capitol’

 “Mr. Trump then used his free hand to lunge toward Bobby Engel,” she added.

-Ms Hutchinson admitted she did not see the epsiodes herself.
+Ms Hutchinson, whose desk was located just yards away from the Oval Office, admitted she did not see the epsiodes with the Secret Service agent herself.
 But as executive assistant to ex-chief of staff Mark Meadows, she was in a place where she easily able to be know what people around the president was talking about.

-“Tony proceeded to tell me that when the President got in the beast he was under the impression from Mr. Meadows that the off-the-record movement to the Capitol was still possible and likely to happen, but that Bobby had more information.” she said on Tuesday.
+“Tony proceeded to tell me that when the President got in the beast he was under the impression from Mr Meadows that the off-the-record movement to the Capitol was still possible and likely to happen, but that Bobby had more information.” she said on Tuesday.

 “So as the President had gotten into the vehicle with Bobby, he thought they were going up to the Capitol and when Bobby relayed to him we’re not, we don’t have the assets to do it, it’s not secure, we’re going back to the West Wing, the President had a very strong, very angry response to that.”

 She added: “Tony described him as being ‘irate’ “The President said something to the effect of ‘I’m the F-ing President, take me to the Capitol now.’”